Signed Into Law

 Which agencies enforce HB1314?

-HB1314 is enforced by Texas Health and Human Services Commission (HHSC) and Appropriate facility licensing agencies.
+HB1314 is enforced by Appropriate facility licensing agencies and Texas Health and Human Services Commission (HHSC).

 Q

-The compliance urgency for HB1314 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB1314 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q